avianto/hugo-kiera/README.md

 ## Main Menu

-Add regular non-posts related page to main menu add these lines to the page front matter:
+Add regular non-posts related page (eq.
+About page) to main menu by adding these lines to the page front matter:

 TOML:
 ```toml